Ocrim93/GOLD-Price-Prediction-and-LSTM/README.md

 # GOLD-Price-Prediction-and-LSTM

-This program uses an artificial recurrent network called Long Short Term Memory (LSTM) to predict the closign stock price of GOLD using the past 60 day stock price.
+This program uses an artificial recurrent network called Long Short Term Memory (LSTM) to predict the closing stock price of GOLD using the past 60 day stock price.

 # Donate